 What about potential catalysts for stocks outside the U.S.?
 Sure, they're cheap, but could they just be a value trap?
-Beyond dollar weakening, a few potential macro tailwinds that could benefit equities outside the U.S. include:
+Beyond dollar weakening, a few potential tailwinds include:

 4 Sharma, Ruchir.
 "Ruchir Sharma's investor guide to 2023: from peak dollar to better TV."
 Financial Times.
 Jan.
 5, 2023.